Astros vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 14 doubles, a triple, two home runs, 31 walks and 18 RBI (63 total hits).
-He's also stolen nine bases.
+- Steven Kwan has collected 65 hits with 15 doubles, a triple, two home runs and 31 walks.
+He has driven in 20 runs with nine stolen bases.

 Kwan Recent Games